AdobeDocs/advertising.en/help/dsp/reports/report-settings.md

 **[!UICONTROL Conversion Reporting Based On]:**  How to report conversion data:

-* *[!UICONTROL Conversion Timestamp]:* (The default) Conversions will be associated with the conversion date.
+* *[!UICONTROL Conversion Timestamp]:* (The default) Conversions are associated with the conversion date.

-* *[!UICONTROL Event Timestamp]:* Conversions will be reported based on the date of the impression or click that caused the conversion, as determined by the specified [!UICONTROL Attribution Rule Settings].
+* *[!UICONTROL Event Timestamp]:* Conversions are reported based on the date of the impression or click that caused the conversion, as determined by the specified [!UICONTROL Attribution Rule Settings].

 ## [!UICONTROL Add Report Destinations] Section